Ameobea/nodejs_simplest_test/README.md

 test(typeof(res) != "undefined");
 ```

-This will have the effect of loggin a failed test if the condition is not met.
-In cases of hard errors causing the test script to have a fatal, hang, unexpectedly stop, or oterwise break, go back and fix the code that's causing it before testing again.
-Tests don't have the purpose of verifying code but instead should serve to catch unexpected glitches that don't cause exceptions.
+This will have the effect of logging a failed test if the condition is not met.
+In cases of hard errors causing the test script to have a fatal error, hang, unexpectedly stop, or oterwise break, go back and fix the code that's causing it before testing again.
+Tests shouldn't have the purpose of verifying code quality but instead should serve to catch unexpected glitches that don't cause exceptions.

 4. Insert the line `simplest.done()` at the end of your test script which will analyze the results of the tests and display them.